Guria/saga/README.md

 This filter is applied to any actions the user performs, giving her read access to her own article and all venues.
 She also has update access to her own article, but not the venue.
 Create and delete access is denied on all articles and venues.

 Under the hood the, `src/security/AccessFilterBuilder.js` decides which capabilities a user needs to perform CRUD actions on the various document types.
-Which capabilities a given user has is determined by `src/security/UserCapabilityDiviner.js`
+Which capabilities a given user has is defined in `src/security/requiredCapabilities.js`

 UserCapabilityDiviner has extensive tests.
 If something seems amiss, this is probably good place to start debugging.